-2025 Confirmed as Third-Warmest Year, Exceeding Climate Limits - PRESS AI WORLD
+2025 Confirmed as the Third-Warmest Year on Record Amidst Climate Change Warnings - PRESS AI WORLD

 PRESSAI